|

 The druid

-recognises himself as the blob that knows it is a blob, and thus
+recognises himself as the blob that knows it is a blob, thereby

 natural context of the minim is the continuity of the procedural life-form,